LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ## Case study 2

-A young healthcare worker is becoming extremely stressed after a week of screening people in an informal settlement.
+A young health worker is becoming extremely stressed after a week of screening people in an informal settlement.
 She tells a friend that she wants to resign.

 ### 1. Is this an unusual response?

-No. Healthcare workers find it especially stressful to see frightened and angry people who do not want to be screened.
+No. Health workers find it especially stressful to see frightened and angry people who do not want to be screened.
 Many people are frightened of the stigma and risk to themselves and their families if they are positive.

 ### 2. What symptoms of stress may she be experiencing?